Zhuangzi (book): Comparison with the Tao Te Ching

 The Zhuangzi and Tao Te Ching are considered to be the two fundamental texts in the Taoist tradition.
 It is accepted that some version of the Tao Te Ching influenced the composition of the Zhuangzi; however, the two works are distinct in their perspectives on the Tao itself.
 The Zhuangzi uses the word "Tao" (道) less frequently than the Tao Te Ching, with the former often using 'heaven' (天) in places the latter would use "Tao".
 While Zhuang Zhou discusses the personal process of following the Tao at length, compared to Laozi he articulates little about the nature of the Tao itself.
 The Zhuangzis only direct description of the Tao is contained in "The Great Ancestral Teacher", in a passage "demonstrably adapted" from chapter 21 of the Tao Te Ching.
 The inner chapters and the Tao Te Ching agree that limitations inherent to human language preclude any sufficient description of the Tao.
 Meanwhile, imperfect descriptions are ubiquitous throughout both texts.

+In the book, Zhuang Zhou also expresses his criticisms of the Tao Te Ching by abandoning Laozi's pragmatism, criticizing his rigid distinction between opposites, and appearing to destroy the doctrine that asserts the beginning of the world as "nonbeing":